Finesim97/finesim97.github.io/app/_posts/2019-02-17-jekyll-setup.markdown

 tags: [Project Finish, Website]
 toc: true
 ---
-I thought the first project description should be my automatic jekyll static page generation.
+I thought the first project description should be my automatic jekyll page generation.

 ## Why tho?
 At least **20%** of the popular internet runs on WordPress. {%cite trendcms%} Some years ago I hosted a WordPress blog on my server.
 It is really comfortable and configurable, the need for PHP and a DBS is also not a problem for anyone, you can set those up in minutes or just rent an inexpensive instance.